Automattic/mongoose/docs/model-definition.md

       next();
     });

-More information about the specifics of middleware can be found in the appropriate chapter.
+More information about the specifics of middleware can be found [here](/docs/middleware.html).